Mavis Eccleston: 'Powerful' ITV drama tackles a 'heartbreaking' assisted dying case that saw a woman charged with murder

 What is Mavis Eccleston about?

-Mavis Eccleston will be based on the real-life story of its titular widow: a woman who was forced to face a murder trial after surviving a pact to take her life with her late husband, Dennis.
+Mavis Eccleston is based on the real-life story of a widow forced to face a murder trial after surviving a pact to take her life with her late husband, Dennis.

-As the ITV logline says, it will tell the “tragic and extraordinary real-life story of a woman who survived a joint suicide pact with the love of her life and husband of nearly 60 years and was subsequently arrested and charged with his murder”.
+It will tell the “tragic and extraordinary real-life story of a woman who survived a joint suicide pact with the love of her life and husband of nearly 60 years”.
+She was subsequently arrested and charged with his murder.

+Yes, Mavis Ecclestone is based on a devastating true story.
 In February 2018, Mavis and Dennis agreed to take their own lives together.
-He had hoped to travel to Switzerland (where assisted dying is legal), but he was too unwell to travel.
+After his terminal cancer diagnosis, he had hoped to travel to Switzerland (where assisted dying is legal), but he was too unwell to travel.

-“Our mum did not wish to live without him, her husband, the love of her life, and so she took an overdose together with him,” her daughter, Joy Munns, said.
+“Our mum did not wish to live without him, her husband, the love of her life.
+And so she took an overdose [of prescription medicine] together with him,” her daughter, Joy Munns, said.

-In the days following Dennis’ death, Mavis was charged with Dennis’ murder.
+They were later found at their bungalow in Huntington, and rushed to hospital.
+Mavis survived.
+However, more tragedy followed.
+In the days following Dennis’ death, police charged Mavis with Dennis’ murder.
 She was accused of giving him a lethal dose without his consent.

 Penelope Wilton will play Mavis Eccleston in the new drama.
-Viewers should recognise her from her roles in Downton Abbey, After Life, and Calendar Girls.
+Viewers will recognise her from her roles in Downton Abbey, After Life, and Calendar Girls.

-Wilton said: “Mavis was devoted to her husband, Dennis, their enduring love for each other clear to see to all.
-They lived life on their own terms and when the time came, she wanted to respect his wishes.
+Wilton said: “Mavis was devoted to her husband, Dennis.
+Their enduring love for each other was clear for all to see.
+They lived life on their own terms and, when the time came, she wanted to respect his wishes.

 “The fact she then faced the very real prospect of spending the rest of her life in prison for acting out of love is simply unimaginable.
 To be asked to bring her experience to life is a huge responsibility and true honour.”

-Pryce also said: “This is a powerful and timely story of an extraordinary, devoted couple as they face the painful dilemma of assisted dying.
+Pryce added: “This is a powerful and timely story of an extraordinary, devoted couple as they face the painful dilemma of assisted dying.
 We will hopefully honour their deep love for each other and their bravery.”

 When is it out?